imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README.md

 ```
 sh install_anaconda.sh && exit
 ```
-4. Login on your remote computer.
+4. Login into the LattePanda from your remote computer using this command.
 ```
 ssh -X [USER]@[IP_ADDRESS]
 ```